billgraziano/xelogstash/README.md

 ## <a name="adds"></a>Add, Copies, and Moves
 Adds, moves, and copies give you the opptunity to modify the generated JSON.
 All three are arrays with a format of "string1:string2".

-Note: For these values, any Source overwrites the Default at _the individual level_.
-So if both the default and source try to add a key for "environment" it will use the value from the Source.
+Note: For these values, any Source overwrites the Default at _the individual key level_.
+If both the default and source try to add a key for "environment", it will use the value from the Source.
 But if the Default adds a key for "datacenter" and the Source adds a key for "environment", it will add both keys.
 Copies and Moves are handled the same way.

-* `adds` are "key:value" and add a key with the specified value
+* `adds` are "key:value" that will add a key with the specified value
-* `copies` are "src:dest" and copy the value at _src_ to _dest_
+* `copies` are "src:dest" that will copy the value at _src_ to _dest_
-* `moves` are "src:dest" and move the value from _src_ to _dest_
+* `moves` are "src:dest" that will move the value from _src_ to _dest_

-Further, they keys can be nested using a dotted notation.
+Further, the keys can be nested using a dotted notation.
 For example, setting a key at "global.host.name" will nest the value three levels deep.

 Consider the following settings: